signaux-faibles/sf_datalake/README.md

 The virtual environment allows one to install specific version of python packages independantly without messing with the system installation.

-Create a python3 virtual environment
+Create a python 3.6.8 virtual environment.
+If your system python version is not 3.6.8 (check using python3 --version), you may use [pyenv](https://github.com/pyenv/pyenv) to manage multiple python versions at once.

 ``` shell
 virtualenv -p `which python3` <virtualenv_dir>